Finding Outliers in Gaussian Model-Based Clustering: Introduction

 \section{Introduction}

-Classification aims to partition data into a set number of groups, whereby observations in the same group are in some sense similar to one another.
+Classification aims to partition data into a number of groups, or classes, such that observations in the same group are in some sense similar to one another and different to observations in other groups.
 Clustering is unsupervised classification, in that none of the group memberships are known \textit{a priori}.
-Most clustering algorithms originate from one of three major methods: hierarchical clustering, $k$-means clustering, and mixture model-based clustering.
-Although hierarchical and $k$-means clustering are still used, the mixture modelling approach has become increasingly popular due to its robustness and mathematical interpretability.
-In the mixture modelling framework for clustering, each component is usually taken to be a cluster.
-Although the model can employ almost any component distribution, Gaussian components remain popular due to the distribution's versatility and ubiquity.
-Most mixture model-based clustering methods assume, either explicitly or implicitly, that the data are free of outliers.
+Many clustering algorithms originate from one of three major methods: hierarchical clustering, $k$-means/medoids clustering, and mixture model-based clustering.
+Additional popular methods include spectral and density-based clustering.
+Hierarchical clustering either iteratively merges (agglomerative) or splits (divisive) clusters, while $k$-means/medoids aims to minimize distance from each point to its cluster centre.
+Spectral clustering is based in graph theory, where a similarity matrix is used to map nearby points into a lower dimension.
+The mapped points are then clustered by distance with traditional algorithms, e.g., $k$-means.
+Density-based methods, such as DBSCAN \citep{ester96}, cluster based on number of points within a certain proximity to other points.
+Although distance-based clustering remains popular, the mixture modelling approach has become increasingly prevalent due to its robustness and mathematical interpretability \citep{mcnicholas16a,mcnicholas16b}.
+Typically, in the mixture modelling framework for clustering, each component corresponds to a unique cluster, and a cluster is a sample of points from the component distribution.
+Although the model can employ almost any component distribution, Gaussian components have been popular due their tractability.
+Most mixture model-based clustering methods assume, either explicitly or implicitly, that the data --- and the clusters --- are free of outliers.

 Mixture model-based clustering involves maximizing the likelihood of the mixture model.
-The density of a Gaussian mixture model is a convex linear combination of each component density, and is given by
+The density of a $G$-component Gaussian mixture model is a convex linear combination of component densities and is given by

 where